-Why Your Oven Smells of Burned Plastic + What to Do
+Why Your Oven Smells Like Burning Plastic (& What to Do)

 Your oven should only have the pleasant aroma of the tasty cinnamon cookies or the savory rosemary and lemon roast chicken you made earlier.

 But what if, instead of these pleasant aromas, your oven smells like burnt plastic?
 Well, if it’s any relief, an oven smelling like burnt plastic is a pretty common problem.

 Some people describe it as a weird burning chemical smell, while others who’ve been in your shoes before call it a choking burning rubber odor.
 Regardless of how you describe it, check out the whys and how to fix the issue below.

 Three Reasons Your Oven Smells Like Burnt Plastic and What You Can Do